-Animal Science students in the New England region will probably pay anywhere between $133,617 and $214,423 to pursue their degree.
+Animal Science students in the New England region will probably pay anywhere between $134,645 and $222,272 to pursue their degree.
 School funding and taking advantage of in-state tuition when available will help you afford to pay for your degree.
-In the US, the usual cost of an animal science degree is $134,230.
+In the US, the usual cost of an Animal Science degree is $136,976.

 It's difficult to beat University of Connecticut if you wish to study Animal Science.
 Graduates of the animal science program report average early career wages of animal science and mid-career wages of $57,190.
-Want a large student body?
-This school has over 20,000 students on campus.
+The area of Storrs, Connecticut, is wonderful for students who favor a quieter, suburban place.

 Any student pursuing a degree in Animal Science has to check out University of Massachusetts Amherst.
 University of Massachusetts Amherst offers graduate degrees in animal science for those interested in an advanced degree.
-The destination of Amherst, Massachusetts, is nice for scholars who favor a quiet, suburban region.
+This school is among the largest schools in Massachusetts.

 It's hard to beat University of Vermont if you want to pursue Animal Science as a major.
 In addition to its bachelor's programs, University of Vermont offers graduate degrees in Animal Science.
 The setting in an important urban center is great for students seeking ample opportunities for networking, adventure, and exploration.

 University of Rhode Island is a good decision for students pursuing an Animal Science degree.
-After graduating, animal science students generally make around $31,451 in the first five years of their career.
+In addition to its bachelor's programs, University of Rhode Island offers graduate degrees in Animal Science.
 The specific location of Kingston, Rhode Island, is wonderful for learners who favor a quieter, suburban region.

 Any student who is interested in Animal Science has to check out University of Maine.
+University of Maine offers graduate degrees in animal science for those interested in an advanced degree.
 It is set in the suburban location of Orono, Maine.